 To download this plugin, go here:

-ID Arrays not only displays a column of IDs in your Table of Posts/Pages, it also provides a function that lets you copy a list of selected Post/Page IDs to your clipboard.
+ID Arrays not only displays a column of IDs in your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.

 (ID Arrays allows you to select and copy a list of Page/Post IDs to your clipboard)